-Even though the educational robots are built with children in mind, there is still the risk that your kid will hurl it across the room.
+Even though educational robots are built with children in mind, there is still the risk that your kid will hurl them across the room.
 Generally, none can withstand such aggressiveness.
 We all want the best for our children.
 With that, chances are you will break the bank for the best foundation.
 If this is your case, make sure that the product is protected in case of accidents and can be replaced.
 It would be a shame if you fished out hundreds of dollars just to use it as a shelf decoration.

 In a nutshell

 Complex thinkers, problem solvers, and active creators are just some of the skills we would want to see in our children.
 In using the above tips to guide your selection, you have made the first step into a wonderful future for your gifted child.